Tetragramm/flying-circus-typst-template/README.md

 /// Defines the FlyingCircus Weapon card.
 Image optional.
 ///
 /// - Weapon (str | dictionary): JSON string or dictionary representing the Weapon stats.
-/// - Img (bytes | none): Image to go above the card.
+/// - Img (image | none): Image to go above the card.
 Set to none to remove.
 /// - DescriptiveText (content): Goes below the name and above the stats table.
 /// -> content

 //Example
 #FCWeapon(
   (Name: "Rifle/Carbine", Cells: (Hits: 1, Damage: 2, AP: 1, Range: "Extreme"), Price: "Scrip", Tags: "Manual"),
-  Img: read("images/Rifle.png", encoding: none),
+  Img: image("images/Rifle.png"),
 )[
 Note that you can set the text in the cell boxes to whatever you want.
 ]